 Modbus Addressing Mode

 In this mode, the input and output data areas are mapped to different function codes.
+The Modbus addressing mode is disabled/enabled in the Anybus Configuration Manager.

 Note that coil addressing is not possible in this mode.